 And that, in a candlenut shell, is what Peranakan food is all about.

 No time to read this now?
 Click on the red save button and pin it for later!

 Ahma-kase Dining at Candlenut

 We were at Jurong Bird Park all day before going straight to Candlenut so I looked and smelled like a stinking tourist.
 They were nice about it and never gave my shorts a second look but I don’t recommend coming underdressed.
-It’s a casual place but pants are still a good idea. 😆
+It may look casual but it’s one of the best restaurants in Singapore.

 Complimentary fish crackers while waiting for the starters